Flame442/FlameCogs/README.md

 Set how much bail should cost.
 Defaults to `50`.
 This command is only usable by the guild owner and bot owner.
 This value is server specific.

+**`[p]monopolyset maxjailrolls [value]`**
+Set the maximum number of rolls in jail before bail has to be paid.
+Defaults to 3.
+This command is only usable by the guild owner and bot owner.
+This value is server specific.

 # Planned changes